Agri-Hub/Space2Ground/README.md

 ## Space2Ground Usage examples and Dataset Generation

 ### Usage example
-The implementation of our [publication](#space2ground_paper) using Space2Ground dataset can be found in [this jupyter notebook](#notebook_to_be_added)
+A jupyter notebook with the implementation using Space2Ground dataset desciribed in our [publication](#space2ground_paper) will be uploaded shortly.

 ### Image patches from raw Mapillary images example
-The process we followed to extract the vegetation patches from the "raw" Mapillary dataset can be found in [this jupyter notebook](streetLevel_patches.ipynb)
+The process we followed to extract the vegetation patches from the "raw" Mapillary dataset can be found in [this jupyter notebook](streetLevel_patches.ipynb).
+A new, detailed version with further instructions and comment will be uploaded shortly.

 ## External Code
-* Download street level images from Mapillary and annotate them with labels from LPIS https://github.com/Agri-Hub/Callisto/tree/main/Mapillary
+* Download street level images from Mapillary and annotate them with labels from openly accessible Land Parcel Identification Systems (LPIS) data https://github.com/Agri-Hub/Callisto/tree/main/Mapillary

 * Download and pre-process Sentinel-1 and Sentinel-2 data: